raphaelsty/M5-Forecasting-Accuracy/README.md

 Creme is an online learning library.
 Creme allows to train machine learning models on data flows.

 Each Creme model has a ``fit_one`` method. **The ``fit_one`` method allows to update the model when there is a new observation available** for training.
-Similarly to neural networks, there is no need to re-train the model from scratch when new observations comes in.
+Similar to neural networks, there is no need to re-train the model from scratch when new observations come in.

 Creme is not a suitable solution for Kaggle.
 Learning in batch allows the model to converge faster. **I won't choose Creme to get a medal on Kaggle.
 However, in everyday life, Creme is a viable and flexible solution for modeling a complex problem**.